Phileosopher/commonplace/body-firstaid.md

 If the lips split, hold a damp black tea bag to the area

-Note: Avoid most over-the-counter chapsticks because they contain desiccants.
+Note: Avoid most over-the-counter chapstick because they contain desiccants.

 ### Congestion/stuffy nose